udime123/Silver-Daze-APWorld/README.md

 To play it, [you'll need your own copy of Silver Daze.](https://store.steampowered.com/app/2912770/Silver_Daze/)

 # Quick Install Instructions
-###-Place the ArchipelagoSilverDaze.json file in the www folder of your Silver Daze install path.
+Place the ArchipelagoSilverDaze.json file in the www folder of your Silver Daze install path.

-###-Open the game, select New Game, then Archipelago.
+Open the game, select New Game, then Archipelago.

-###-It'll ask you to enter your host, room number, and player name.
+It'll ask you to enter your host, room number, and player name.

-###-Give it a couple seconds, and you're in!
+Give it a couple seconds, and you're in!